bongrip/arduino-hid-autoclicker/README.md

 custom.build.extra_flags={build.usb_flags} -DCDC_DISABLED # Remove -DCDC_DISABLED to re-enable the COM port on your board!
 ```

+And then enable the board in Ardunio IDE `(Tools -> Board -> Arduino AVR Boards -> <custom board name>)`
+Finally, Upload the sketch and this will flash/apply the custom board

-# I've uploaded a custom board, but lost my COM port!
+# ❗ I've uploaded a custom board, but lost my COM port!

 To re-enable your COM port, please follow the steps below: